 Walking is a great exercise for beginners.
 It provides moderate aerobic conditioning with minimal stress on your joints.
 Other good choices include swimming, low-impact aerobics and cycling on a stationary bike.
 Strength training is OK, too, as long as you stick to relatively low weights.

 Remember to warm up, stretch and cool down.
 Drink plenty of fluids to stay hydrated, and be careful to avoid overheating.

 Intense exercise increases oxygen and blood flow to the muscles and away from your uterus.
 In general, you should be able to carry on a conversation while you're exercising.
 If you can't speak normally while you're working out, you're probably pushing yourself too hard.

 Depending on your fitness level, consider these guidelines:

 - You haven't exercised for a while.
-Begin with as little as five minutes of physical activity a day.
-Build up to 10 minutes, 15 minutes, and so on, until you reach at least 30 minutes a day.
+Begin with as little as 10 minutes of physical activity a day.
+Build up to 15 minutes, 20 minutes, and so on, until you reach at least 30 minutes a day.

 - You exercised before pregnancy.
 You can probably continue to work out at the same level while you're pregnant — as long as you're feeling comfortable and your health care provider says it's OK.

 Activities to approach with care

 If you're not sure whether a particular activity is safe during pregnancy, check with your health care provider.
 Consider avoiding: